How Apache Spark Works – Run-time Spark Architecture

 - Using spark-submit, the user submits an application.

-- In spark-submit, the main() method specified by the user is invoked.
+- In spark-submit, we invoke the main() method that the user specifies.
 It also launches the driver program.

-- The driver program asks for the resources to the cluster manager that is required to launch executors.
+- The driver program asks for the resources to the cluster manager that we need to launch executors.